Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: Evaluation

 \subsection{Implementation}

 We implemented ZK-PoP using arkworks~\cite{arkworks2022} for Groth16 over BN254 ($\sim$100-bit security; BLS12-381 migration requires no protocol changes) with Bulletproofs for range proofs.
 The $\sim$4,200-line Rust prototype integrates with an open-source process attestation daemon.
-Code and evaluation scripts will be released upon acceptance.
+Code and evaluation scripts are available at \url{https://github.com/writerslogic/zk-pop}.